Email Marketing – Instructions & Tutorials (DF)

 Create your email (A step-by-step tutorial)

-Below is what the template in Mailchimp.com looks like.
+Below is the email we’ll create together.
 It also shows what you should include in your email design

 4. Choose your email’s topic